TechLabs-Aachen/react-workshop/react-basics/hooks/hooks.md

 here, we assign a function to the `onClick` Property.
 This property is provided by `button` on default and will be triggered on each click.

+> Trivia: I just introduce the concept of controlled components without saying
+it: A controlled component has some user interaction (here clicking a button) which changes the state of the component (here the counter variable).
+It's nothing special but yeah, now you know how to name this concept, too!

 Soooo, long shot.
 If we click this button, we would increment the variable `counter` by one.
 What do you think would happen when we display it with `{counter}` as we do it inside the button.
 You would think, *Well, it should